 Sadly, the animals did not appear very well kept.

 Beside the alpacas, the pony, and a few ducks, there are also sheep at pasture at Alpaca View’s entrance.
-It is a truly odd sight to see wooly sheep grazing on grass while traffic drives past on the road a stone’s throw away.
+It is a truly odd sight to see woolly sheep grazing on the grass while traffic drives past on the road a stone’s throw away.

 That scene is almost as surreal as the gigantic windmill and Eiffel Tower that marks Alpaca View Farm & Cuisine’s entrance.